-California’s leaders, including Governor Jerry Brown, have been vocal supporters of the Paris Agreement.
-Yet, California presently has no plan to phase out its oil and gas production in line with Paris-compliant carbon budgets.
-Under the Brown administration, the state has permitted the drilling of more than 20,000 new wells, including extraction and injection wells.
+California’s leaders have been vocal supporters of the Paris Agreement.
+However, California presently has no plan to phase out its oil and gas production in line with Paris-compliant carbon budgets.
+Under former Governor Jerry Brown, the state permitted the drilling of more than 20,000 new wells, including extraction and injection wells.

 This study provide new data findings related to: